KavrakiLab/hyperplan/README.md

   `ompl_planning.yaml` file that is normally found in the `<robot>_moveit_config` package for a robot.
 The only things you'd have to change for a different robot are the planning group and the projection.

+### Docker

+You can download a docker image of the version that was used for the IROS 2021 paper via these commands:

+    docker pull mmoll/hyperplan:latest
+    docker tag mmoll/hyperplan:latest hyperplan:latest